How to save and pay for a big purchase

 Understand your asset-backed lending options

-In some cases, you can borrow against your assets, though doing so comes with different levels of risk.
-An Ameriprise financial advisor will help you understand the advantages, limitations, and risks of the different asset-backed lending options available to you:
+In some cases, it may make sense to pay for a large purchase by borrowing against your assets.
+However, doing so comes with different levels of risk.
+An Ameriprise financial advisor can help you understand the advantages, limitations and risks of the different asset-backed lending options available to you:

 • Allows you to borrow against the equity you’ve built in your home.